balintszarvas/Complex_Systems_Simulation/readme.md

 #### Example
 When the visualizer is ran, two plots are shown, with on the left the lattice visualization and on the right the cell occupancies.
-The lattice visualization shows immune cells as yellow and bacterial cells as blue, with the blue background representing the other cells of the tissue.
+The lattice visualization shows immune cells as yellow and bacterial cells as blue, with the blue background representing the other cells of the tissue (See below).

 ![Visual model run](results/visualisation_immune.gif "Visualization immune")